 Addresses and interprets human and natural impacts on the natural world.
 The focus will be on biological concepts and issues such as biodiversity, conservation, and agriculture.

 Prerequisites: BIO 103, 106, or instructor consent.
-Co-requisite: BIO 326L or instructor consent 3 semester credits
+Co-requisite: BIO 326L or instructor consent.